 Fibromyalgia (FM) is a debilitating illness, which according to the Center for Disease Control (CDC), affects 2% - 3% of the adult population in the U.S., or an estimated 3 - 6 million people.
 This chronic - pain syndrome affects women between the ages of 20 and 50 years old; as well as, men and teens.
 The prevalence of FM in women is much greater than men, occurring at a ratio of 7:1, and is generally under diagnosed in both men and women.

-The causes of FM are currently not understood, but more than likely they arise out of the complex interrelationship of the body and mind, creating a system - wide spectrum of symptoms such as: mild to severe pain that is chronic, body aches, tenderness, stiffness, sleep disturbance, not feeling rested after waking, and fatigue.
+The causes of FM is not understood, but more than likely they arise out of the complex interrelationship of the body and mind, creating a system - wide spectrum of symptoms such as: mild to severe pain that is chronic, body aches, tenderness, stiffness, sleep disturbance, not feeling rested after waking, and fatigue.
 Secondary symptoms which can complicate FM are irritable bowel syndrome (IBS), headaches / migraines, numbness and tingling in the hands and feet, depression and or anxiety, and problems with memory and concentration.

 Since Western medicine doesn’t know the exact cause of FM, their treatment plan is based on treating the symptoms with a combination of physical therapy or exercise, stress relief and relaxation techniques, and drugs.
 Commonly prescribed drugs include: pain relievers (Ultram, Ultracet); muscle relaxants (Flexeril); antidepressants (Amitril, Elavil); and anti-seizure drugs (Lyrica); SSNRI’s (Cymbalta, Effexor, Savella).